Doppler boosting the stochastic gravitational wave background: Prospects of detection

-In this section we forecast the precision associated with measurements of boost-induced anisotropies, given a detector network.
-In particular, we focus on the possibility of using the Doppler effect for measuring the tilt $n_\Omega$ of the SGWB frequency spectrum.
-We use standard textbook methods \cite{Dodelson:2003ft} and we provide analytical expressions for the SNR of boost-induced anisotropies and for the variance associated with $n_{\Omega}$.
-As an illustration, we consider a simple case study: an astrophysical background in the Hz (ground-based) band, measured with a detector network given by Einstein Telescope (ET) and Cosmic Explorer (CE) plus a \emph{futuristic} variation of this set-up where both the instruments have an improved strain sensitivity.
+{In this section we forecast the precision associated with measurements of boost-induced anisotropies, given a detector network.
+In particular, we focus on the possibility of using the Doppler effect for measuring the tilt $n_\Omega$ of the SGWB frequency spectrum, and the absolute value of the velocity $\beta$ assuming that the spectral shape is reconstructed from the monopole.
+For the forecasts, we use standard textbook methods \cite{Dodelson:2003ft} and we provide analytical expressions for the SNR of boost-induced anisotropies and for the variance associated with uncertainties on $n_{\Omega}$ and $\beta$.
+As an illustration, we consider a simple case study: an astrophysical background in the Hz (ground-based) band, measured with a detector network given by Einstein Telescope (ET) and Cosmic Explorer (CE) plus a \emph{futuristic} variation of this set-up where both the instruments have an improved strain sensitivity. }